unlock-protocol/unlock/governance/README.md

 ### Add a new network to the cross-chain governance

-As the Connext bridge supports more networks, they need to added to the cross chain gov process (see [supported networks](https://docs.connext.network/resources/deployments) on Connext docs).
+As the Connext bridge supports more networks, they need to be added to the cross chain gov process (see [supported networks](https://docs.connext.network/resources/deployments) on Connext docs).

 The process is as follow: